Continuing Education Activity

 - Outline the treatment of osteoporosis.

 Osteoporosis has a tremendous negative impact on the physical, emotional, and mental wellbeing of postmenopausal women.
 It is a chronic disease affecting one in three women and one in five men over the age of 50 years .
 It causes impaired bone density and quality, hence the name porous.
 As a result, women having this condition are more susceptible to fracture risk from a non-trivial slip, fall, or even spontaneously.
-As per WHO (World Health Organization), it is defined as having a bone density of less than 2.5 SD (standard deviation) as compared to an average healthy population of the same age and sexuality.
+As per WHO (World Health Organization), it is defined as having a bone density of less than 2.5 SD (standard deviation) as compared to an average healthy population of the same age and gender.

 WHO Criteria for Osteoporosis using BMD (Bone Marrow Density)